ekairos/studiofx/README.md

 #### End-to-End Testing

-These End-to-End tests are executed in Firefox 65.0 and Chrome 72.0 running Selenium Server and Protactor.
+These End-to-End tests are executed in Chrome 91.0 running Selenium Server and Protactor.

 _You need [JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) to be installed on your computer to run **Selenium Server** locally._

+_Before running end-to-end tests for the first time you need to update webdriver manager :``` npm run webdriver ```.
+Once Selenium Server is running on port 4444 you can interrupt it and run again ```npm run e2etest``` or run simultaneously ```npm run protractor```._

 To simply run the tests with local config :
 ```bash
 npm run e2etest
 ```
 This will run the tests with local installation of Webdriver-manager and Protractor after updating the drivers.

-_Before running end to end tests for the first time you need to update webdriver manager :``` npm run webdriver ```.
-Once Selenium Server is running on port 4444 you can interrupt it and run again ```npm run e2etest``` or run simultaneously ```npm run protractor```._

 Check configuration in `protractor.conf.js` in project root directory.